Improve handwriting and scissor use skills with wrist extension

 Pictured below, the top image shows the hands in wrist flexion and the bottom image shows the hand in wrist extension.

 Why we need wrist extension for handwriting?

 We need a stable wrist extension position to be able to write with a pencil for long periods of time, scoop with a spoon, cut with scissors smoothly, etc.

-Children who hold their pencil with a flexed hold their pencil tighter so fatigue quicker, and typically have more difficulty forming letters.
+Children who hold their pencil with a flexed wrist position, tend to hold their pencil tighter --> fatigue quicker, and typically have more difficulty forming letters.

 Learn more about fine motor skill development click here